 - Cognitive Restructuring: The client and therapist work together on thoughts and beliefs that are unique to the individual and GAD.
 (Some maladaptive ways of thinking are discussed on the generalized anxiety disorder description page.)
 Clients are encouraged to identify thoughts associated with anxiety and worry, to figure out whether they are accurate or likely, and to replace them with helpful thoughts that don’t lead to worry.

-- Exposure: This component is helpful in providing evidence to the client that their thoughts are not accurate or likely.
-In-session exposure for GAD is typically imaginal, where the client is asked to imagine the subject of their worry (for example, the catastrophic event) and to think about it for an extended period of time (e.g., 20 minutes).
-In-vivo exposures might involve practicing not planning or preparing for events.
+- Exposure: Provides evidence to the client that their thoughts are not accurate or likely.
+In-session exposure for GAD asks patient to imagine the subject of their worry (for example, the catastrophic event) and to think about it for an extended period of time (e.g., 20 minutes).
+In-vivo exposures steer patients away from excessive planning or preparing for events.
 Cognitive restructuring and relaxation are used as coping mechanisms during the exposures.
-Exposure is an important step in treating GAD, because individuals with this disorder tend to avoid thinking about the catastrophic event itself by worrying about it and planning for it, which may perpetuate the worry.
+Exposure is an important step in treating GAD, because individuals with this disorder tend to avoid thinking about the catastrophic event itself.

-Here are the different classes and names of medications used to treat GAD10.
-Each of these is discussed in detail on the Anxiety Medications page.
+Here are the different classes and names of medications used to treat GAD10:

 1. Hirshfeld-Becker, D. R., Masek, B., Henin, A., Blakely, L. R., Pollock-Wurman, R. A., McQuade, J., DePetrillo, L., Briesch, J., Ollendick, T. H., Rosenbaum, J. F., & Biederman, J. (2010).
 Cognitive behavioral therapy for 4- to 7-year-old children with anxiety disorders: A randomized clinical trial.
 Journal of Consulting and Clinical Psychology, 78, 498-510.